Zimbabwe locks down to fight coronavirus amid economic crisis

 South African police said a policeman and security guard had shot a man dead during the coronavirus lockdown.
 In a bid to ease the impact, South Africa relaxed restrictions on taxis during rush hour and made early social security payments to the elderly.

 "We are scared of being sick but there is nothing we can do, what are we going to eat?
 We are here to get paid so we can buy food," said Maryjane Jinethi, 66, as she queued in Soweto for her cheque.
-South Africa had 1,280 cases and two deaths as of Monday.
+South Africa's number of confirmed cases rose to 1,326 and three deaths on Monday.

+President Cyril Ramaphosa urged people to stay indoors and respect the restrictions the government had put in place.
+"Let us not make the mistake of thinking this is somebody else's problem," he said in an address to the nation, adding that some 10,000 field workers would be visiting homes in villages, towns and cities to screen for symptoms of COVID-19, the disease caused by the coronavirus.

+In Nigeria's capital Abuja and the main city Lagos, those who could afford to stock up queued at shops ahead of a 14-day lockdown starting at 11 p.m.
+(2200 GMT).
+Botswana recorded its first three coronavirus cases, and Mozambique declared a state of emergency.
+Namibian police fined and arrested at least 36 people for violating regulations designed to contain the spread of the virus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)